 However, I’ve found a way to read Empire – and more – for free each month.
 Hurray!

-Here’s how, plus six other ways you can cut back on your magazine spend.
+Here’s how, plus other ways you can cut back on your magazine spend.

 Libraries don’t just lend books and DVDs – you can now borrow digitally.
-As well as (non-Kindle) e-books, magazines are available via your library’s Zinio service.
+As well as (non-Kindle) e-books, magazines are available via your library’s RBDigitial service.